ena-infrastructure/specifications/ena-oauth2-authn-bp.md

 When both the web application and the authorization server delegate authentication to the same identity provider, Single Sign-On (SSO) can often be leveraged.
 By relying on a shared authentication session at the identity provider, both systems can recognise that the user has already been authenticated and avoid asking for credentials again.

 The main advantage of this approach is its low cost and high usability.
-Users experience a seamless flow where authentication performed once is transparently reused by both the application and the authorization server.
+Users experience a seamless flow where authentication performed once is transparently reused by both the web application and the authorization server.
 From an implementation perspective, this method requires minimal additional configuration if the identity provider supports SSO and exposes consistent sessions across relying parties.

 However, this solution is not always feasible.
 Some identity providers either lack proper SSO support or enforce user interaction (such as a mandatory confirmation step) even when a valid authentication session exists.
 In such cases, the user may still encounter repeated prompts, reducing the overall benefit.

 Despite these limitations, using SSO is often a good solution whenever the technical prerequisites are met, since it combines simplicity with a good user experience.

 Depending on how the identity provider operates, there may be scenarios where an OAuth 2.0 authorization request needs to include additional information in order for SSO to work.
-For example, the application may allow the user to choose between several identity providers during login.
-In such cases, the application must indicate which IdP holds the user session when sending the OAuth 2.0 authorization request.
+For example, the web application may allow the user to choose between several identity providers during login.
+In such cases, the web application must indicate which IdP holds the user session when sending the OAuth 2.0 authorization request.
 See Section 5.1.1.1 of \[[Ena.OAuth2.Profile](#ena-oauth2-profile)\].

 The sequence diagram below is similar to the one in [Section 1.1](#problem-description), with the important difference that the user only needs to authenticate once.